 For such a small island there are some great places to eat and stock up on hiking treats.
 Here’s where to eat during your Bowen Island getaway.

 Grab your morning coffee from The Snug

 The Snug is basically a Bowen Island institution and I consider popping in here for a coffee or lunch one of the best Bowen Island things to do.
 Locals and tourists pop in to grab their coffees, breakfast bagels and tasty lunches throughout the day and it seems as though it’s never not busy.
 I picked up a tasty beetroot burger that I’m set on recreating one of these days – it was that good I even had it the second time I visited Bowen too!

 Eat Italian at Tuscany

 This Bowen Island restaurant is the one I visited when staying at Nectar Yoga on Bowen.
 Tuscany, Bowen Island specialises in Italian food and they make a delicious pizza – undoubtedly the best Bowen Island pizza.
-That’s likely because they even have a proper fired oven for their pizzas.
+That’s likely because they even have a wood-fired oven for their pizzas.
 If pizza isn’t your thing (what?!) then there are some delicious looking pasta dishes on the menu too.